JISock/models/README.md

-# This repository was forked from https://github.com/tensorflow/models/tree/master/object_detection

-# for the training and test codes, go to ./object_detection/Juils_codes
+this repository was forked from https://github.com/tensorflow/models/tree/master/object_detection for the training and test codes, go to ./object_detection/Juils_codes

 # TensorFlow Models